RamonBell/my_ha_setup/README.md

 </div>
 <p><font size="3">
 I run my system on a Dell Optiplex 790 that is used from a doctor's office.
 I wiped it and put Promox on it as its operating system.
 Followed this repro and it took me twenty minutes to get it up and running: https://github.com/whiskerz007/proxmox_hassos_install.

 Here's the main components of my system:
-Things in use:
 | Amount | Item | Description |
 |---|---|---|
 |10 | Amazon Echo devices | How we talk to the house and notifications |